By continuing to use our website, you agree to the use of cookies in accordance with Privacy Policy.

 The legend of San Martino

 Legend has it that Martin of Tours was a Roman soldier who shared his cloak with a beggar one cold night to keep him warm.
 As soon as he did so, the winter frost suddenly receded and the warm rays of the sun entered the city, which, according to legend, lasted for several days.
-From then on, the phrase "Summer of St. Martin" (Estate di San Martino) was coined in Italy to refer to the King ofof warm, sunny days that often occur around the feast of St Martin.
+From then on, the phrase "Summer of St. Martin" (Estate di San Martino) for the King ofof warm, sunny days that often occur around the feast of St Martin.

 St. Martin's goose